theratioproject/simple/docs/Functions.md

 ```
 ---

-Functions are defined with a prefix `block` followed by the function name with a bracie
+Functions are defined with a prefix `block` followed by the function name with a bracket which  can either have parameters or not.
+The above function can be called to render its